 Truth continues to come to us in humility.

 Truth relates to us in humility.

 Truth waits for us in humility.

 Perhaps, you are in a place where you are ready to throw out Christianity.
 Honestly, I don’t know if I blame you.
 I just ask before you do, please take some time to see if you really do know who this God-man is and what he actually says.
 Take it upon yourself to read The Bible.
 David Bentley Hart has a wonderful translation of The New Testament that I believe has tried to eliminate the want of man to steer interpretation towards his own doctrinal prejudices.
-In looking for yourself, you’d be surprised to find that maybe you never really did know Jesus.
+In looking for The Truth, you might be surprised to find that maybe you never really did know Jesus.
 I will tell you he’s definitely worth any and all effort to find.